-Under the best professional standards, reconsideration policies ask those charged with reviewing a challenged book or other resource to set aside their personal beliefs and evaluate the work in light of the objective standards outlined in the library's materials selection policy.
+Under the best professional standards, reconsideration policies ask those charged with reviewing a challenged book or other resource to set aside their personal beliefs and evaluate the work in light of the objective standards outlined in the library's collection development policy.
 Listed below are some best practices for Reconsideration Committee members:

 - Bear in mind the principles of the freedom to read and base your decision on these broad principles rather than in defense of individual materials.
-Based in the First Amendment, the freedom to read is essential to our democracy. - Read or view all materials referred to you including the full text of the material in question, available reviews, and notices of awards, if applicable. - Review the library mission statement, materials selection and reconsideration policies, and professional guides such as the Intellectual Freedom Manual. - The general acceptance of the materials should be checked by consulting standard evaluation aids and your institution's selection policies. - Challenged materials should not be removed from the collection while under reconsideration. - Passages or parts of the work in question should not be pulled out of context.
-The values and faults should be weighed against each other and the opinions based on the materials as a whole. - The committee's recommendation is to be an objective evaluation of the material within the scope of a library's selection policy. - The committee's report, presenting both majority and minority opinions, should be presented to the governing body or administrator, as directed in the reconsideration process, with a recommendation to retain the material in its original location, to relocate the material, or to remove the material.
-The report may differ depending on the type of resource that is being challenged, such as library material, display, curriculum, reading list etc.
+Based in the First Amendment, the freedom to read is essential to our democracy. - Read or view all materials referred to you including the full text of the material in question, available reviews, and notices of awards, if applicable. - Review the library mission statement, collection development policies, and reconsideration policies. - The general acceptance of the materials should be checked by consulting standard evaluation aids and your institution's selection policies. - Challenged materials should not be removed from the collection while under reconsideration. - Passages or parts of the work in question should not be pulled out of context.
+The values and faults should be weighed against each other and the opinions based on the materials as a whole. - The committee's decision is to be an objective evaluation of the material within the scope of the library's collection development policy.